 More and more kids are venturing outdoors to climb.
 If they climb outside long enough, they will eventually encounter cracks.

 We found ourselves climbing cracks on Joshua Tree, North Carolina, and Oklahoma granite, as well as cracks in the basalt of southern Utah.
 We also tested shoes in the sandstone splitter cracks in Southeast Utah, around Moab and Indian Creek (THE crack climbing mecca), and near Flagstaff at the Oak Creek Canyon Overlook.
 We focused on how well the shoes performed in the cracks as well as how well the shoes protected our feet.
-With such a wide variety of kids shoes available, some crushed in the cracks and did a good job of keeping their feet comfortable, such as the Five Ten Kirigami, the Evolv Ashima, and the La Sportiva Maverink, while others are so soft, trying to climb cracks in them ends up being super painful, such as the La Sportiva Gripit.
+With such a wide variety of kids' shoes available, some crushed in the cracks and did a good job of keeping their feet comfortable, such as the Evolv Ashima, while others are a bit too soft to excel at crack comfort.

 The upper construction also plays a role in how well a shoe will hold up to repeated use in cracks.
 The breathable knit of the Evolv Venga is great for breathability but can start to wear out with repeated use in cracks.
-A leather upper along with strategically placed breathable mesh on the Five Ten Kirigami offers both durability and breathability.
-The leather uppers combined with a more traditional lace of the La Sportiva Ashima will tend to withstand more abuse.
-The lace on the La Sportiva Gripit showed wear after the first climb, and since the Stickit has the same lace closure, it isn't ideal for a lot of crack climbing for that same reason, though performs better overall, due to it having a more rigid sole and better rand.
+The leather uppers combined with a more traditional lace of the Evolv Ashima will tend to withstand more abuse.
+The La Sportiva Stickit has a rigid sole that's decent for cracks, but its lace closure isn't ideal for crack climbing as it may wear quickly.

 A shoe that performs well in pockets will be a good edging shoe that has a tapered toe to get more rubber in the pockets.
 When the routes get steep, the shoes should also be downturned.
 We tested the shoes in the vertical basalt pockets in southern Utah as well as the limestone sport crags in the Utah Hills outside of Mesquite, NV.

-The Evolv Ashima barely edged out the La Sportiva Maverink for our top spot though it was close.
-The "No-Edged" Maverink had more sensitivity, allowing for better feel in tiny pockets.
-But the Ashima, with its pointy, lower profile toe box was able to get a little more rubber in for more of an "edging" feel.
-Both shoes have a nice downturned platform to assist with using the pockets to pull into the rock.
+The Evolv Ashima's pointy, lower profile toe box was able to get a decent amount of rubber in pockets for more of an "edging" feel.
+Its nice downturned platform assists with using the pockets to pull into the rock.

 For the more slabby to dead vertical pocketed routes, the Evolv Venga performed really well thanks to its pointy toe and sensitive edging platform.